 The memristive technology is predicted to bring a qualitative change not only to the high capacity memory but also to the embedded application world.
 One of the application domains that can benefit from the introduction of memristors is embedded security.
 The addition of memristor-based circuits will enrich the toolset for designing hardware security primitives, but may also introduce new security vulnerabilities.

-For example, resistive memory may solve the long standing problem of embedded security devices of finding an appropriate secure and cost effective embedded non-volatile memory.
+For example, resistive memory may solve the long-standing problem of embedded security devices in finding an appropriate secure and cost-effective embedded non-volatile memory.

 We are looking at two directions related to security with memristors:

 1. Investigation of immunity of the resistive memory to various threats, such as power analysis, fault injection, or invasive attacks.

 2. Building secure primitives that exploit the unique characteristics of memristors; for example a keyed secure hash function.

 This research is partially funded by the Technion Hiroshi Fujiwara Cyber Security Research Center and by Israel National Cyber Bureau.